XiaohanSun001/PMSPcnn/README.txt

-PMPCNN is a quite exceptional unbiased predictor predictor   of ¦¤¦¤G for single-point mutations.
+PMPCNN is a quite exceptional unbiased predictor predictor  of DDG for single-point mutations.
 *Authors: Xiaohan Sun, Chunhua Li.
 *Title: PMPCNN: Predicting changes of single point missense mutations on protein stability based on convolutional neural network.